Does Plume support Ethernet Backhaul?

 Having Ethernet cabling in your home provides a large advantage in terms of the Wi-Fi speeds you can achieve.

-When Ethernet is not available throughout the home, which is the case of most people, our pods will use Wi-Fi to backhaul the traffic to your modem.
-However, if you have Ethernet in your home, you can connect the pods to the Ethernet jacks in the home and the backhaul traffic will travel over the Ethernet cable.
-This leaves more airtime available for the Wi-Fi network for increased Wi-Fi speeds.
+When Ethernet is not available throughout the home, which is the case of most people, our pods will use Wi-Fi to backhaul the network traffic from your devices to your modem.
+However, if you have Ethernet in your home, you can connect the pods to the Ethernet jacks in the home and that backhaul traffic will travel over the Ethernet cable.
+In addition to avoiding potential Wi-Fi signal strength issues between pods, this leaves more airtime available for the Wi-Fi network for increased Wi-Fi speeds.

 Also, because you are using the Ethernet to backhaul traffic instead of Wi-Fi, you may be able to space the pods a little further apart since their connection to each other is no longer over Wi-Fi.
 Just make sure you are not creating coverage gaps for your devices.

-If you are not using the Ethernet port for backhaul connections, you can use the port for connections to your clients, like an XBOX or desktop PC.
+If you are not using the Ethernet port for backhaul connections, you can use the port for connections to your wired clients, like an XBOX or desktop PC.
+Even if your device is capable of both Wi-Fi and Ethernet, plugging a normally static device into the free Ethernet port of a convenient nearby pod will help free up more airtime for the Wi-Fi connections of other wireless only devices.

 You can use any quality Ethernet cable to hardwire your pods, although we recommend CAT 6 or CAT 7 to ensure Gigabit speeds over longer runs.